notjsouza/notjsouza/README.md

 <br>

 <!-- Currently I am an [Role Title] in [Company] for [Details about role].-->
-Currently, I am a Software Engineer at a Stealth Startup, working with TypeScript, Node.js, Next.js, Google Cloud Platform, Docker, and Terraform.
+Currently, I am a Software Engineer at Projectmaven, working with Python, TypeScript, Node.js, Next.js, Google Cloud Platform, and Docker.

 In the past, I've worked as: <be>
 - a Systems Engineer Intern within the U.S. Department of Defense